Table of Contents

 05. Global Accessibility

-• Bitcoin can be used worldwide and is a way to buy and sell things.
-It’s a different option than using money from your country, which might lose value over time.
+Bitcoin can be used worldwide to buy and sell things.
+This is different from using money from your country, which might lose value over time.

 06. Store of Value